 Molecular Imaging Detectors, Systems, and Software

-Cubresa’s portfolio of technologies includes Positron Emission Tomography (PET) and Single Photon Emission Computed Tomography (SPECT) detectors, systems and software.
-These technologies have the sensitivity to detect radiotracer concentrations in vivo without depth limitations, and can be paired with anatomical imaging modalities such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) to non-invasively visualize and quantify radiopharmaceutical concentrations in living subjects.
+This technology has the sensitivity to detect radiotracer concentrations in vivo without depth limitations, and can be paired with an anatomical imaging modality such as Magnetic Resonance Imaging (MRI) to non-invasively visualize and quantify radiopharmaceutical concentrations in living subjects.

 We are expert in the application of Silicon Photomultiplier (SiPM) technology in molecular imaging applications.
 SiPMs replace traditional photomultiplier tubes with chip-based sensors that provide exceptional image quality as well as an ultra-compact form factor, and they allow integration with Magnetic Resonance Imaging (MRI) scanners without unwanted side-effects.
 Cubresa’s SiPM-based detectors are coupled with custom engineered, low noise readout electronics, high performance analog to digital conversion, and sophisticated imaging processing algorithms to deliver exceptional image quality, sensitivity and spatial resolution.